d9k/d9k-public-notes/pr-langs/index.md

 Everyone wants the speed of C but no one wants to use C.

-Primeagen thinka Rust suffers from too many features as C well as C++.
+Primeagen thinks Rust suffers from too many features as C well as C++.

 C++ example: const pointer to a constant
 TypeScript: `{} as const`.